Stand by Me Doraemon: Release

-The film was released in Japan on 8 August 2014, and in Italy on 6 November 2014.
-In Indonesia and Singapore, the film was released on 10 and 11 December 2014, respectively.
-In Spain and Taiwan, the film was released on 19 December 2014.
-In Thailand, the film was released on 31 December 2014.
-In Malaysia, the film was released on 29 January 2015 and in Hong Kong, the film was released on 5 February 2015.
-The film was released in Vietnam on 12 December 2014, with broadcast on 1 June 2015 by K+ NS The film was released in the Philippines on 17 June 2015, announced by SM Cinema on Facebook, and distributed by VIVA International Pictures & Multivision Pictures Entertainment.
-The film was released in Turkey on 11 September 2015 The film was released in China on Thursday, 28 May 2015 becoming the first and only Japanese film to be released in mainland China after Ultraman in July 2012 in three years.
+The film was released in Japan on August 8, 2014, and in Italy on November 6, 2014.
+In Indonesia and Singapore, the film was released on December 10 and 11, 2014, respectively.
+In Spain and Taiwan, the film was released on December 19, 2014.
+In Thailand, the film was released on December 31, 2014.
+In Malaysia, the film was released on January 29, 2015 and in Hong Kong, the film was released on February 5, 2015.
+The film was released in Vietnam on December 12, 2014, with broadcast on June 1, 2015 by K+ NS The film was released in the Philippines on June 17, 2015, announced by SM Cinema on Facebook, and distributed by VIVA International Pictures & Multivision Pictures Entertainment.
+The film was released in Turkey on September 11, 2015 The film was released in China on May 28, 2015 becoming the first and only Japanese film to be released in mainland China after Ultraman in July 2012 in three years.
 Altogether, the film was released in 60 countries worldwide.
-The film was released in the US on Netflix on 24 December 2021.
+The film was released in the United States on Netflix on December 24, 2021.

-In Japan, the film was released on Blu-ray, in a deluxe and normal edition, and on DVD by Pony Canyon on 18 February 2015.
+In Japan, the film was released on Blu-ray, in a deluxe and normal edition, and on DVD by Pony Canyon on February 18, 2015.
 The DVDs and Blu-rays released in Hong Kong feature English subtitles.
 The iTunes release in Singapore also includes English subtitles.